leclerc162003/imi_app/README.md

 -

 **Luo Yu Xuan**
-- Designing UIs for all pages
+- Designed and updated UIs for all pages
-- Checking errors and debuging
+- Checked errors and debuging

 ## Diagrams
 ***Class Diagram***